Party Polarization in Congress: A Network Science Approach: Majority-Party Switches

-The existence of a nonmonotonic relationship between modularity and changes in majority status in Congress has important implications for the study of legislative organization and party dynamics.
-It suggests, in particular, that partially-polarized Congresses experience the greatest instability.
-This relationship might be driven by the strategic behavior of legislators, candidates, and other partisans.
+The existence of a non-monotonic relationship between modularity and House majority switches has important implications for the study of legislative organization and party dynamics.
+With some caution, we offer some preliminary explanations for these results in the following section.
+We refer to these results and explanations as our `partial polarization' hypothesis.